izzisolomon/goTenna/README.md

 #### Data retrieval and storage

 Initially, the data is requested from the provided url, and is converted to Java Objects using the Moshi Factory.
 The data is then stored in a local SQLite DB, using the Room framework.
-Room makes it easy to store and retrieve the data as java Objects.
+Room makes it easy to store and retrieve the data as java objects.

 #### The Map